 The while ended in — well, that took a while too.
 But between 1908 and the early 1920s Ernst Zermelo, Abraham Fraenkel, and Thoralf Skolem paused from arguing whose name would also be the best indie rock band name long enough to put set theory right.
 Their structure is known as Zermelo-Fraenkel Set Theory, or ZF.
 It gives us a reliable base for set theory that avoids any contradictions or catastrophic pitfalls.
 Or does so far as we have found in a century of work.

 It’s built on a set of axioms, of course.
 Most of them are uncontroversial, things like declaring two sets are equivalent if they have the same elements.
 Declaring that the union of sets is itself a set.
 Obvious, sure, but it’s the obvious things that we have to make axioms.
 Maybe you could start an argument about whether we should just assume there exists some infinitely large set.
 But if we’re aware sets probably have something to teach us about numbers, and that numbers can get infinitely large, then it seems fair to suppose that there must be some infinitely large set.
 The axioms that aren’t simple obvious things like that are too useful to do without.
 They assume stuff like that no set is an element of itself.
-Or that every set has a “power set”, a new set comprised of all the subsets of the original set.
+Or that every set has a “power set”, a new set comprising all the subsets of the original set.
 Good stuff to know.

 There is one axiom that’s controversial.
 Not controversial the way Euclid’s Parallel Postulate was.
-That’s ugly one about lines crossing another line meeting on the same side they make angles smaller than something something or other.
+That’s the ugly one about lines crossing another line meeting on the same side they make angles smaller than something something or other.
 That axiom was controversial because it read so weird, so needlessly complicated.
 (It isn’t; it’s exactly as complicated as it must be.
 Or better, it’s as simple as it could possibly be and still be useful.)
 The controversial axiom of Zermelo-Fraenkel Set Theory is known as the Axiom of Choice.
 It says if we have a collection of mutually disjoint sets, each with at least one thing in them, then it’s possible to pick exactly one item from each of the sets.

 It’s impossible to dispute this is what we have axioms for.
 It’s about something that feels like it should be obvious: we can always pick something from a set.
 How could this not be true?